Dendekky/dendekky-cms/README.md

 ## :snail: TODO

 - Admin should be able to moderate, and delete comments
+- Admin should be able to view the numbers and list of subscribers
 - Admin should be able to filter by tags
 - Add more react quill features
 - Include schedule post functionality